Charles Oakley: New York Knicks (1988–1998)

 With the drafting and development of Horace Grant, the Bulls traded Oakley to the New York Knicks for 7'1" center Bill Cartwright.
 Oakley eventually became a part of the core which the Knicks built around, which also featured Patrick Ewing, John Starks, Anthony Mason and point guard Mark Jackson.

 During the Knicks' 1994 season, which included a record 25 playoff games, Oakley started every regular season and playoff game for a record 107 starts in a single season.
 On June 1, 1994, Oakley scored 12 points, grabbed 13 rebounds and recorded 7 assists in a Game 5 loss to the Indiana Pacers in the Eastern Conference Finals.
 The Knicks eventually won that series.
-The following round, during that year's NBA Finals, Oakley averaged 11 points and 11.9 rebounds per game in a tightly contested seven game series loss to the Houston Rockets.
+The following round, during that year's NBA Finals, Oakley averaged 11 points and 11.9 rebounds per game in a tightly contested seven-game series loss to the Houston Rockets.

 On March 11, 1998, Oakley grabbed a season high 22 rebounds in a loss against former teammate Anthony Mason and the Charlotte Hornets.
 Despite regular season success and consistent playoffs appearances, the Knicks did not return to the Finals again during Oakley's tenure.
 During his time with the Knicks, Oakley was known across the league for being a defensive specialist and outstanding rebounder.

 Toronto Raptors (1998–2001)

-In 1998, Oakley was traded by New York to the Toronto Raptors for blossoming star Marcus Camby.
+In 1998, Oakley was traded by New York to the Toronto Raptors, alongside Sean Marks, for blossoming star Marcus Camby.
 For the Raptors, he provided a veteran presence to a young team that included Vince Carter and Tracy McGrady.
-On January 7, 2001, Oakley set a career high with 6 blocks, and also nearly missed a triple-double with 12 points, 10 rebounds, and 7 assists.
+On January 7, 2001, Oakley set a career high with 6 blocks, and also narrowly missed a triple-double with 12 points, 10 rebounds, and 7 assists.